vijaysinghbisht7/vijaysinghbisht7/README.md

 Data Analyst
 ------------

-I am Business Analyst Graduate with 2+ years of experience in Market Research at Numerator
+I am a Business Analyst Graduate with 2+ years of experience in Market Research at Numerator

 * 🌍  I'm based in Birmingham
 * ✉️  You can contact me at [bisht.vijay1204@gmail.com](mailto:bisht.vijay1204@gmail.com)